 - We made some mistakes which shouldn’t be repeated

 - We had some mistakes, but these were acceptable

-- We had some learnings with positive outcome!
+- We had some learnings with positive outcomes!
 Let’s repeat these.

-- We had some learnings about failures, we made an action point!
+- We had some lessons about failures, and we made an action point!